-Clause 11 applies to the methods for use of and/or disposal of surplus material and Unsuitable Material.
 Material suitable for an alternative use shall be used for that purpose, if possible.
-Disposal of material shall be either to onsite Spoil areas or to Spoil off the Site.
+Disposal of material shall be either to on-site Spoil areas or to Spoil off the Site.

-11.2 Disposal in areas on the Site
+11.2 Deposition in areas on the Site

-Disposal in areas on the Site shall be permitted only at the locations specified in Clause 6 of Annexure MRTS04.1 to this Technical Specification.
-Where no such areas are specified in Clause 5 of Annexure MRTS04.1 to this Technical Specification, all surplus material and/or Unsuitable Material shall be removed from the Site in accordance with Clause 11.3.
+Deposition in areas on the Site shall be permitted only at the locations specified in Clause 5.1 of Annexure MRTS04.1 to this Technical Specification.
+Where no such areas are specified in Clause 5.1 of Annexure MRTS04.1 to this Technical Specification, all Surplus Material including Unsuitable Material shall be removed from the Site in accordance with Clause 11.3.

-Placement of surplus material and/or Unsuitable Material in areas on the Site shall be conditional on it being placed in neat and uniform lines which will remain stable and free-draining in the long term and compacted by traversing with construction machinery.
-The finished surface of the material shall be treated by topsoiling and grassing or other equivalent method so that it is not subject to erosion.
+Placement of Surplus Material including Unsuitable Material in areas on the Site shall be conditional on it being placed in neat and uniform lines which will remain stable and free draining in the long term.
+Deposited clean earth material shall be compacted by traversing with construction machinery and the finished surface of the material shall be treated by topsoiling and grassing or other equivalent methods, in accordance with MRTS16 Landscape and Revegetation Works, so that it is not subject to erosion.